 The Wellness Council of Wisconsin has awarded 1,700-employee UW Oshkosh “Well Workplace GOLD” status, a designation that puts the state’s third-largest higher education institution into the ranks of “America’s Healthiest Companies.”

-“Earning this status meant a lot of hard work and effort by employees who not only are making the commitment to stay active and make healthy decisions but also going the extra mile to document our efforts and share our story,” said Vice Chancellor of Administrative Services Tom Sonnleitner.
+“Earning this status meant a lot of hard work and effort by employees who not only are making the commitment to stay active and make healthy decisions but also going the extra mile to document our efforts and share our story,” said Vice Chancellor of Finance and Administration Tom Sonnleitner.
 “From our human resources teams to colleagues in our business offices to the employees who, one by one, are sharing their lunch hours walking our fieldhouse track on cold days or enrolling in our homegrown Healthy Titans program, this award and honor is the result of a team effort.”

 The University is now among a select few higher education institutions to date to achieve the GOLD designation, a status held by many Wisconsin companies and hundreds of other organizations throughout the United States.